-Recent economic conditions resulted in two reductions in force during the 2009 Plan year.
+The recession that ended in 2009 resulted in two reductions in force during the 2009 Plan year.
 As part of these reductions in force, the Company laid off a number of employees that participated in the Plan and has determined that a partial plan termination has occurred.
 Per IRS and ERISA guidelines, all participating employees who had a severance from employment during the 2009 Plan year must be fully vested in their accrued benefits to the extent funded on that date, or in the amounts credited to their accounts.
-An additional employer contribution of \$89,018 is required to restore the fully vested benefits of certain participants that severed their employment in 2009 and associated market gains.
-This contribution is recorded as an amount due from Plan sponsor in the Statements of Net Assets Available for Benefits as of December 31, 2009.
+An additional employer contribution of \$89,018 was required to restore the fully vested benefits of certain participants that severed their employment in 2009 and associated market gains.
+The contribution was recorded as an amount due from Plan sponsor in the accompanying Statement of Net Assets Available for Benefits as of December 31, 2009 and was funded during 2010.

-(4) Income Tax Status
+4. Income Tax Status

-The sponsor of the prototype plan, on which this standardized plan is based, has received a tax opinion letter from the IRS dated August 30, 2001, which indicates that the Plan, as designed, was in compliance with the applicable requirements of the Internal Revenue Code ("the Code").
+The sponsor of the prototype plan, on which this standardized plan is based, received a tax opinion letter from the IRS dated August 30, 2001, which indicates that the Plan, as designed, was in compliance with the applicable requirements of the Internal Revenue Code ("the Code").
 Although the Plan has been amended since receiving the determination letter, in the opinion of the Plan administrator and its counsel, the Plan has operated in accordance with the Code and the Plan document and therefore remains qualified and tax exempt.

 The Plan recognizes tax positions in the financial statements when it is more likely than not the position will be sustained upon examination by the tax authorities.
 Such tax positions shall initially and subsequently be measured as the largest amount of tax benefit that has a greater than 50% likelihood of being realized upon ultimate settlement with the tax authority assuming full knowledge of the position and relevant facts.
 The Company believes that it has appropriate support for the income tax positions taken based on an assessment of many factors including past experience and interpretations of tax laws applied to the facts of each matter.
+The plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.

-(5) Investments
+5. Investments

-Participants may direct Wells Fargo, the trustee, as to the investment selection for their personal and Company matching and profit sharing contributions into 21 permissible investment vehicles including self-directed accounts.
-At December 31, 2009, the mutual fund and common stock investment options include the following:
+Participants may direct Wells Fargo, the trustee, as to the investment selection for their personal and Company matching and profit sharing contributions into 23 permissible investment vehicles including self-directed accounts.
+At December 31, 2010, the mutual fund and common stock investment options include the following:

-AIM Real Estate (A) American Funds Europacific Growth (R4) American Funds Growth Fund of America American Funds New Perspective (R4) Baron Small Cap Fidelity Balanced Fund Lord Abbett Small Cap Blend (A) MFS Value (R3) Regency Centers Corporation Common Stock Fund/Wells Fargo Treasury Plus Institutional Money Market Fund [Note (1)] RS Investments Value (A) Self-directed accounts Wells Fargo Advantage - Dow Jones Target Today (I) Wells Fargo Advantage - Dow Jones Target 2010 (I) Wells Fargo Advantage - Dow Jones Target 2020 (I) Wells Fargo Advantage - Dow Jones Target 2030 (I) Wells Fargo Advantage - Dow Jones Target 2040 (I) Wells Fargo Advantage - Dow Jones Target 2050 (INST) Wells Fargo Advantage Index (Admin) Wells Fargo Advantage Total Return Bond (Admin) Wells Fargo Collective Stable Return Fund (N4) WF Collective (BGI) S&P Midcap Index (N)
+American Funds Europacific Growth (R4) American Funds Growth Fund of America (R4) American Funds New Perspective (R4) Baron Small Cap Fidelity Balanced Fund Goldman Sachs Small Cap Value (Instl) Invesco Real Estate (A) Lord Abbett Small-Cap Blend (A) MFS Value (R3) Regency Centers Corporation Common Stock Fund/Wells Fargo Treasury Plus Institutional Money Market Fund [Note (1)] RS Investments Value (A) Self Directed Fund T. Rowe Price Midcap Growth Wells Fargo Advantage - Dow Jones Target Today (I) Wells Fargo Advantage - Dow Jones Target 2010 (I) Wells Fargo Advantage - Dow Jones Target 2020 (I) Wells Fargo Advantage - Dow Jones Target 2030 (I) Wells Fargo Advantage - Dow Jones Target 2040 (I) Wells Fargo Advantage - Dow Jones Target 2050 (INST) Wells Fargo Advantage Index (Admin) Wells Fargo Advantage Total Return Bond (Admin) Wells Fargo Collective Stable Return Fund (N4) WF Collective (BGI) S&P Midcap Index (N)